 4. On Body and Soul (2017)

 ‘On Body and Soul’ is a poetic depiction of an enigmatic love story in the backdrop of a depressing Budapest.
-When the older introvert, Endre, meets the mysteriously shy new recruit in the office, Maria, ‘On Body and Soul‘ takes a turn for a psychological journey.
+When the older introvert, Endre, meets the new mysteriously shy recruit in the office, Maria, ‘On Body and Soul‘ takes a turn for a psychological journey.
 Soon, the pair discovers a spiritual thread connecting them through bizarre dreams.
 Together, they try to decode the meaning of their visions and start an unlikely love affair.
 With a lot of secrets and emotions to hide from other employees, Endre and Maria become two secret isles connected through dreams.
 They start to recreate the magical experience of dreaming in daylight, which ends up in a mess within the organization.
 What follows is a catharsis for the two introverts through their body and soul.
 Feel free to stream it here.

 Read More: Best Space Movies on Netflix